Opalescence Pro

 Schedule a visitYou may be a candidate if your teeth and gums are healthy enough and the discoloration is on natural tooth structure.
 The office should evaluate your teeth first.

-Some sensitivity is possible.
+Some temporary sensitivity is possible.
 Tell the office if you already have sensitive teeth so the team can help choose the right product, timing, and instructions.

 Opalescence Go is a professional take-home whitening option with prefilled trays.
 Wear times vary by product and concentration, so follow the instructions given by the office.